goldmansachs/obevo/obevo-site/src/site/markdown/command-line-api.md

 * Defines if the deployment will proceed without any user interaction or prompting
 * Optional - defaults to false (i.e. users are prompted by default)

+-forceEnvSetup

+* Defines whether to create infrastructure objects (e.g. schemas, users) prior to object deployment
+* Optional - the default is based on the platform-chosen. (in-memory testing environments will create the infrastructure by default; others will not)

 ### PREVIEW